Loading...

 Glossary

-Ethash is a proof-of-work (PoW) algorithm used primarily by the Ethereum network.
-It is designed to secure the blockchain by requiring miners to solve complex mathematical problems.
-This ensures transactions are verified and added to the blockchain in a decentralized manner, making it an essential part of Ethereum’s ecosystem.
+Ethash is the Proof-of-Work algorithm that secured Ethereum until The Merge in 2022 and still secures Ethereum Classic.
+Learn how Ethash mining works.
+It was designed to secure the blockchain by requiring miners to solve complex mathematical problems to ensure transactions are verified and added to the blockchain in a decentralized manner.

 What Is Ethash?